rfhb/ctrdata/README.md

 Other requirements:

 * A local [mongodb](https://www.mongodb.org/) installation.
-From this installation, `mongoimport` is required.
+From this installation, `mongoimport` and `mongo` required.
 The database itself may be in a locally running MongoDB server or remotely accessible [e.g. mongolab](https://mongolab.com/).

 Additional requirements on MS Windows: